va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-09-21-analyzing-dr2-variants-with-gene-annotations.md

 ## Introduction
 After uploading the variant information to BigQuery for Data Release 2 of the Million Veteran Program whole genome sequencing initiative, I wanted

 As part of Data Release 2 of the Million Veteran program whole genome sequencing initiative, Joe created a variant table from Hail, with metadata describing all of the variants we observed.
 In my last post, I uploaded this table to BigQuery and generated some basic summary statistics.
-Here, I'll describe how I've continued that effort by uploading gene annotations from Ensembl and doing some preliminary comparative analyses between our dataset and others like [1000 Genomes](https://www.internationalgenome.org/).
+Here, I'll describe how I've continued that effort by doing some preliminary comparative analyses between our dataset and others like [1000 Genomes](https://www.internationalgenome.org/).

 ## Comparing to 1000 Genomes
 ### Plotting minor allele frequency distribution